mrytting/Inferential-Statistics/README.md

 # Inferential-Statistics
-This repository contains exercises in inferential statistics such as t-test and chi^2.
+This repository contains exercises from Springboard in inferential statistics such as t-test and chi^2.